Pay your rates

 Card fees now apply for eftpos, credit and debit card payments on Council-issued invoices.

-Council is charged merchant fees by our banking partners every time a customer makes a credit, debit or eftpos payment.
-Like many other service providers, we now pass this fee back to the customer.
-This allows us to recover the cost and use the funds to deliver community services.
+Our banking partners charge us merchant fees every time you make a credit, debit or eftpos payment.
+Like many service providers, we now pass this fee back to customers.
+This allows us to use recovered costs to deliver community services.

-Council currently pays more than $600,000 in merchant fees each year that could be put towards other community initiatives.
-The fee we are charging, is the fee we are being charged.
+We currently pay more than $600,000 in merchant fees each year, which could go towards other community initiatives.
+The fee we are charging is the fee we are being charged.

 The fee is calculated as a percentage of your payment.